forcedotcom/salesforcedx-vscode/docs/_articles/en/apex/writing.md

     }
    ```
 4. Save the file.
-5. Use this snippet in your Apex class file by simply typing "soql" and selecting to add this snippet to your code.
+5. Use this snippet in your Apex class file by typing "soql" and selecting to add this snippet to your code.
 6. The code snippet `` [SELECT field1, field2 FROM SobjectName WHERE clause];`` is added to your apex file.

 See [Snippets in Visual Studio Code](https://code.visualstudio.com/docs/editor/userdefinedsnippets) for more information about snippets.